Editor’s note: this list has been freshly updated for 2026!

 Tilebit

-Tilebit is the newest addition to this list, created by Arnau Ros (who you might recognize from YouTube) and Nicola Toledo.
+Tilebit was created by Arnau Ros (who you might recognize from YouTube) and Nicola Toledo.

 Their methodology is to look at popular real life designs, break them down into a simple layout structure, and create a component out of it.